0xDegenDeveloper/RabbitHoles/README.md

   - For example, the message Bob burned is 164 characters long.
 This spans across 6 felts, assuming this is the first rabbit burned, Bob's message will fill slots 0, 1, 2, ..., 5.

 - Each `felt252` a message fills will cost its burner 1.0 RBIT.
-75% is burned and 25% is sent to the digger of the hole.
+A % of these RBITS are sent to the hole's digger, and the rest are burned.

   - In the above example, Bob's message costs him 6.0 RBIT.
-1.5 is sent to Alice, and 4.5 are burned.
+Some were sent to Alice, and the rest were burned.

 ## Current Development Status

 Current tasks include:

+- Finishing RabbitholesV1 tests
-- Finalizing contract design/testing
+- Finalizing frontend
-  - Accounting for future expansion
-- Waiting for alphaV7 network upgrade
-  - To connect to the demo site
-- Optimizing frontend on all devices
+- Connecting frontend -> contracts

 ### Scarb Commands

 - `scarb build`
-- `scarb fmt`
+- `scarb test`

-### Activate Environment (awaiting alphav7 upgrade)

-- `python3.9 -m venv ~/cairo_venv`
-- `source ~/cairo_venv/bin/activate`
-- `export STARKNET_NETWORK=alpha-goerli`
-- `export STARKNET_WALLET=starkware.starknet.wallets.open_zeppelin.OpenZeppelinAccount`
-- `export CAIRO_COMPILER_DIR=~/.cairo/target/release/`
-- `export CAIRO_COMPILER_ARGS=--add-pythonic-hints`

 ### Other commands